decentralized-identity/keri/docs/Q-and-A.md

 <img src="../images/Keri_logo_color_on_white.png" alt="KERI logo" border="0" width="300">

 This document is part one.
 Part two is [Q-and-A Security](./Q-and-A-Security.md).
-Both files shares a common [Glossary](./Glossary.md)
+Both files shares a common [Glossary](./Glossary.md) that has:
+- an alphabethically ordered list of **abbreviations**
+- an alphabethically ordered list of **definitions**

+**The questions are of a varied level: basic and detailed.
+The answers are mostly directed towards generally interested people and newbies.**\
+*Q = one star question.
+Novice to KERI, advanced in DIDs\
+**Q = two star question.
+Proficient in DIDs and advanced in KERI\
+***Q = three star question.
+Expert in DIDs and proficient in KERI

 Why should you read or step through the Q&A?
 To get a different angle to the same topic: KERI.